 He uri ahau no Ngāti Kahu

-Ko Shani toku ingoa
+Ko Dakota Lawrence toku ingoa

 Tena Koutou Katoa,

-Ko Panguru ki Ngati Kahu te iwi toku mama
+Ko Panguru ki Ngāti Kahu te iwi toku mama

 Ko Iniana te iwi toku papa